REPRESENTING YOUR FAMILY & YOUR FUTURE GET STARTED TODAY

 Don’t be intimidated by the allegations against you as errors frequently occur during the law enforcement process.
 I draw on my experience to find innovative ways to defeat unwarranted charges and reduce penalties.

-Experienced Advocate Strives to Help Motorists Avoid License Suspension
+Here to Help Motorists Avoid License Suspension

-Drivers who get ticketed sometimes just want to move past the situation by admitting the charges and paying the fine, even if they’re not sure they actually committed an offense.
 This can lead to unforeseen negative consequences, including higher insurance costs and possibly license suspension.
 Most traffic violations carry license points, and if you accumulate eight points in an 18-month period, your driving privileges will be suspended for 30 days.
-Longer suspensions apply for those who collect more points, though your total can be reduced if you remain ticket-free for at least a year.
-Point values associated with specific traffic offenses include:

 • Careless and imprudent driving — Four points if charged under state law; two points under municipal law